jaderigby/bacon/README.md

 ## Structure ##

 - __actions.py__ = where the action invocations are defined.
 - __messages.py__ = where all messages are to be contained.
-This keeps things clean and defined.
+This keeps things clean and neat.
 - __helpers.py__ = where all common functions should live.
-A typical utility will contain any functions not defining specific business logic inside the helpers.py file.
+A typical helpers file will contain any functions not defining specific business logic.
 - __settings.py__ = where the settings definitions live.
 This file typically does not need to be modified.
 - __profiles__ = the profiles folder is where locally-specific settings live.
 Any definition specific to a particular developers setup can be defined here.
 This is also where any settings or task-specific data/definitions should live.
 You can have multiple profile files inside the `profiles` folder.
 Change which profile file your utility points to by changing the reference in the utility's `settings.py` file.
 - __profile.py__ = an example profile file.